-The HSR project would provide a new travel mode and divert automobile trips and aircraft flights to the HSR.
+The HSR system would provide a new travel mode and divert automobile trips and aircraft flights to the HSR.
 The reduction in both automobile and air travel VMT would provide benefits in the form of reduced congestion on both the state's highway system as well as at airports.
-Shifting passenger trips to HSR would also achieve substantial criteria pollutant and GHG emissions reductions, as well as energy savings.
-Under the 2018 Business Plan ridership forecasts, the HSR project would achieve these benefits, but they would occur at different times and may be less than described in the EIR/EIS under Phase 1 in 2040.
+Shifting passenger trips to HSR would also achieve substantial criteria pollutant and greenhouse gas (GHG) emissions reductions, as well as energy savings.
+Under the 2018 Business Plan ridership forecasts, the HSR system would achieve these benefits, but they would occur at different times and may be less than described in the Final EIR/EIS under Phase 1 in 2040.